wwilliams-pivotal/gemfire-jmx-exposing-metrics/README.md

 ## Exposing Geode Statistics as JMX

+Note that this project is a derivative of Charlie Black's Geode project dome with Gradle.
+This project adapts it for GemFire and Maven.

-Geode currently exposes tons of metrics via JMX.
+GemFire currently exposes tons of metrics via JMX.
 However there are still hundreds more that could be exposed.
 In this project we will expose some of those metrics via JMX so the information can be consumed in many ways.

 ##  What does a statistics definition look like?